-The Thai Arbitration Act 2002,69 which is based on the Model Law, has been relatively successful for domestic arbitrations.70 Much of the arbitration taking place in Thailand falls under the rules of the TAI.
+The Thai Arbitration Act 2002,73 which is based on the Model Law, has been relatively successful for domestic arbitrations.74 Much of the arbitration taking place in Thailand falls under the rules of the TAI.
 The TAI was established by the Ministry of Justice in 1990 and is located within the Criminal Court Building.
 In addition to appointing arbitrators and maintaining a panel of arbitrators, the TAI provides arbitration training programmes to raise the level of knowledge and expertise of those engaged as arbitrators or counsel for arbitration disputes.
 The main alternative system to the TAI is ICC arbitration, which is favoured by foreign parties who contract with Thai parties.
 A more recent body that has been set up under the Arbitration Institution Act BE 2550 is the Thailand Arbitration Centre (THAC).
 It is a non-governmental organisation and came into operation by 2016.
 THAC aims to provide arbitration services in the field of civil and commercial disputes.

 The Thai Arbitration Act applies equally to both domestic and international cases, and also in dealings with awards.
 The Act gives parties the right to select their rules of arbitration and to determine arbitral hearing procedures.
-In line with the Model Law, the only mandatory section of the Act is Section 25, which stipulates that parties must be treated equally, and must be given a full opportunity to present their respective cases in accordance with the facts and circumstances of the dispute.
+In line with the Model Law, the only mandatory section of the Act is Section 25, which stipulates that parties must be treated equally, and must be given a full opportunity to present their respective cases in accordance with the facts and circumstances of a dispute.

 In line with the spirit of the Model Law, Section 24 of the Arbitration Act allows for the doctrine of separability as well as the doctrine of Kompetenz-Kompetenz.
-A tribunal is competent to rule on its own jurisdiction, including regarding the existence or validity of an arbitration agreement, and even where the main contract may be held to be void, it would not affect the validity of an arbitration agreement.
+A tribunal is competent to rule on its own jurisdiction, including regarding the existence or validity of an arbitration agreement, and even where a main contract may be held to be void, it would not affect the validity of an arbitration agreement.

 The Thai Arbitration Act allows parties to select the language to be used for arbitration proceedings, and English can be used even in a domestic Thai arbitration matter.
-Where applications are to be made to the Thai courts for recognition and enforcement of an award, it is notable that Section 41 of the Arbitration Act treats awards made in Thailand and awards made outside Thailand equally.71 Similar to Malaysia and Myanmar, many local Thai companies and foreign companies entering into joint venture agreements in Thailand tend to enter into arbitration agreements designating the seat of arbitration in either Hong Kong or Singapore.
-However, the newly established Thailand Arbitration Center (THAC), is situated in a new modern building with state-of-the-art hearing rooms and facilities.
+Where applications are to be made to the Thai courts for recognition and enforcement of an award, it is notable that Section 41 of the Arbitration Act treats awards made in Thailand and awards made outside Thailand equally.75 Similar to Malaysia and Myanmar, many local Thai companies and foreign companies entering into joint venture agreements in Thailand tend to enter into arbitration agreements designating the seat of arbitration in either Hong Kong or Singapore.
+However, the newly established THAC is situated in a new modern building with state-of-the-art hearing rooms and facilities.
 There has been a concerted effort by the government to encourage the use of commercial arbitration in Thailand and an effort to allow the THAC to have neutral foreign arbitration experts assist in the appointment of neutral national arbitrators.
 The majority of commercial arbitrators on the THAC panel are now foreign nationals who are renowned international arbitration experts and mainly from the ASEAN countries.
 In early 2019, the THAC successfully worked with the relevant Thai ministries to allow for work permits for arbitrators and non-Thai nationals to be easily issued in advance for collection at the THAC itself.

 Vietnam belongs to the civil law system as a result of being colonised by France for several years.
 There are also Chinese law influences, as well as communist doctrinal rules.
 In addition to a written Constitution, the laws of Vietnam are made up of various ordinances, decrees, directives and resolutions.
 Legal instruments that have been promulgated by higher authorities will take precedence over legal instruments that have been issued by authorities ranked lower in the hierarchy.